-When it’s time to include them in your shop, let your two year old ‘hold’ unbreakable things and help put them in the cart or help you find the bananas or the oranges.
+When it’s time to include them in your shop, let your two-year-old “hold” unbreakable things and help put them in the cart or help you find the bananas or the oranges.
 You can make it slightly more challenging for your older child.
-Let your children try weighing things and let them help you put the articles on the conveyor belt at the till and help you carry items out to the car.
+Let your children try weighing things, and let them help you put the articles on the conveyor belt at the till and help you carry items out to the car.

-How to handle a temper tantrum in public: pay as little attention to the fit as possible
+How to handle a temper tantrum in public: pay as little attention to the fit as possible.

-Examine how bad the temper tantrum is
+Examine how bad the temper tantrum is.

-Put your youngest in her seat and completely ignore her and then pay tons of attention to your older child.
+Put your youngest child in her seat and completely ignore her, then pay tons of attention to your older child.
 Weather permitting, stay outside the car.
 Perhaps your older child can help you be mommy’s special helper and help you check the tire pressure!
-Anything really that makes you look busy and occupied and not at all bothered by your youngest one’s screaming fit.
+Anything that makes you appear busy and occupied and unconcerned about your child’s screaming fit.
 A lot of this comes down to being a good actor!

-If you were going to do groceries before the temper tantrum you must do them after
+If you were going to do groceries before the temper tantrum you must do them after.

 Hope that helps,